1rafaelmayer/deep-learning-of-blood-cells/README.md

 # deep-learning-of-blood-cells
 We use MLPs and CNNs to classify blood cells by their type.
+Please see the Jupyter notebook :)